Making Bad Things Happen to Good Characters

-Kudos to LycoRogue for inspiring this one.
+Kudos to LycoRogue for inspiring it.

 Do you have a hard time hurting your characters?